 Why all the attention?
 For too many years, decades really, orthopedists have thought in a rather mechanical manner.
 There was very little thought given to the biological response necessary for healing and instead we concentrated on the mechanical efforts (surgery) necessary.
 That is changing.
 We realize that the body possesses significant potential to heal itself in many circumstances.
 Especially, if the correct milieu of substances or chemicals can be placed in the injured area, and in the proper concentration.
 PRP contains a concentrated aliquot of those special cells and chemicals that can promote healing or enhance healing of certain injuries.

-Today, the most common injuries treated with PRP are tendon, ligament and muscle injuries as well as arthritis of the knee.
+Today, the most common injuries treated with PRP are tendon, ligament and muscle injuries, as well as arthritis of the knee.
+Very recent data (2014) shows that PRP and stem cell might be able to regrow part of a removed meniscus after knee surgery.

 Once we possess the PRP sample we inject it into the site of injury (an office based procedure) and then allow the chemicals and cells to work their magic, so to speak.
 The literature has shown that PRP can be useful in: